Equinox: Length of equinoctial day and night

-Day is usually defined as the period when sunlight reaches the ground in the absence of local obstacles.
 On the date of the equinox, the center of the Sun spends a roughly equal amount of time above and below the horizon at every location on the Earth, so night and day are about the same length.
 Sunrise and sunset can be defined in several ways, but a widespread definition is the time that the top limb of the Sun is level with the horizon.
 With this definition, the day is longer than the night at the equinoxes: